sprsr/homeserver/README.md

 <h3> Choosing a Power Supply: </h3>
 <h4> My Pick: EVGA SuperNova 550 G2 80+ ECO Mode PSU  (49$ USD) </h4>
 For absolute best efficiency, it is best to use a PicoPSU.
 I reccomend sticking with the three official models of PicoPSU (80W, 90W, 160W).
 My ARM server cluster ran on a 160W PicoPSU with 4 M.2 Drives and Three Sata Drives with no issues.
 Using a Standard ATX Power Supply, we will see less efficiency at idle.
 Even Gold rated 80+ efficiency ATX PSUs such as my selection are usually only at 70% efficiency in the best case scenario at 10% load.
 The 80+ efficiency rating is only relevant above 20% load.
 My choice to chose an ATX is because of my large case selection, future proofing for a large amount of disc drives, and somewhat experimental.
 I may swap the ATX out with a PSU if my results are less than desireable.
 <h4> My Pick: UPDATE: After recieving my hardware, I realize that despite the motherboard claiming ATX support, it needs a 19V 4 pin connection or barrel plug.
-I'm unsure how to achive a 19V with an ATX supply.
-(49$ USD) </h4>
+I'm unsure how to achive a 19V with an ATX supply. </h4>

 <h3> Choosing a Case: </h3>
 <h4> My Pick: Fractal Node 804  (100$ USD) </h4>